President Trump's racist vaccine strategy driven by desire for votes, not sound health policy

 Further mistrust of medical researchers was sown among many African Americans after it was revealed that a cell line used worldwide for research for decades, so-called HeLa cells, were actually taken from an African American cancer patient named Henrietta Lacks, without her or her family's knowledge.

-African Americans are at least 2.4 times as likely as Whites to die from COVID-19, and account for at least 21 per cent of U.S. COVID deaths, but only 13 per cent of the U.S. population, according to The Covid Tracking Project.
+African Americans are at least 2.4 times as likely as whites to die from COVID-19, and account for at least 21 per cent of U.S. COVID deaths, but only 13 per cent of the U.S. population, according to The Covid Tracking Project.
 Latinx and Native American and Alaska Native people are more than 1.5 times as likely to die of the disease than whites.
-"As we strive to overcome the social and structural causes of health care disparities, we must recognize the underrepresentation of minority groups in COVID-19 clinical trials," a group of researchers wrote in a recent issue of the New England Journal of Medicine.
+"As we strive to overcome the social and structural causes of health-care disparities, we must recognize the underrepresentation of minority groups in COVID-19 clinical trials," a group of researchers wrote in a recent issue of the New England Journal of Medicine.

 President Trump has mishandled the federal response to the pandemic.
-Recorded conversations between journalist Bob Woodward and the President reveal that Trump had been briefed on the severity of the pandemic as early as February 7, but decided to downplay the crisis in public statements.
-Instead, he held reelection rally after rally around the country.
+Recorded conversations between journalist Bob Woodward and the president reveal that Trump had been briefed on the severity of the pandemic as early as February 7, but decided to downplay the crisis in public statements.
+Instead, he held re-election rally after rally around the country.
 He did not declare a national emergency until March 13.

 Columbia University researchers reported in May that more than 80 per cent of U.S. deaths and infections could have been prevented had social distancing and other control measures been implemented just two weeks earlier.